Project-VERANDA/Audio-Transcript-Anonymizer-TUB-AP/README.md

 # Running the script
-Place the script into a folder along with the subfolders audios (for mp3) and/or video (for mp4) and add your media to the respective folder.
+Place the script into a folder along with the subfolders 'audios' (for mp3) and/or 'videos' (for mp4) and add your media to the respective folder.

 Open the script and update all fields marked with *** and save your changes.
 Run the script.